calumgrant/logical/docs/worklist.md

 ## General ideas

+- Optimization: A regex pool to speed up regex search.
 - Compile to a proper bytecode that can be stored in the datafile.

 - Trap importer extern.